-Until 2019, Austria’s government was a coalition, led by Chancellor Sebastian Kurz.
-Both parties in the coalition (the People’s Party and the Freedom Party of Austria) are known for their right-wing views.
+Since 2020, the Austrian government has been a coalition of the ÖVP (Austrian People’s Party) and the Greens.
+The Federal Chancellor is Sebastian Kurz, who is known for his right-wing views.
 Thus far, they have made CBD in edibles illegal and declared their intentions to make cannabis plants and seeds illegal too.
 This had considerable consequences; not just for personal users, but for farmers and grow-shops across the country as well.

 One thing is for sure – Kurz’s views aren’t shared with everyone.
 The Social Democratic Party have spoken out in favour of decriminalising cannabis in the past, and even spearheaded a campaign to legalise it entirely.
 The Greens are also in favour of legalisation, and are pushing for a tightly-controlled small-scale retail system; enabling people to purchase small quantities of cannabis.

 If you are travelling to Austria (or currently live there), you may be interested to know the following:

 - Around 30 to 40% of young adults (aged 15 to 24) in Austria have used cannabis.